-2.5 Riverside Infrastructure Plan
+2.5 Riverside infrastructure Plan

-- (1) Sites within the Riverside Precinct are to be connected to development infrastructure services in accordance with the Bremer Business Park Infrastructure Strategy, prior to the commencement of their use. - (2) Open space within the Riverside Precinct is to be embellished with: - (i) A path system which follows the Bremer River and the Internal drainage corridor to link with a path system provided as part of the development of the Highway Precinct; - (ii) Passive recreation facilities including picnic and bar-be-que facilities, walking paths to places of interest, viewing platforms to access views of the Bremer River and places beyond; - (iii) Active recreation facilities including a fitness trail associated with the walking path and possibly an equestrian trail if related to a use of a site in the precinct and if able to be provided separate from the pedestrian and fitness trail (for safety). - (3) Infrastructure in the Riverside Precinct is to be provided in accordance with an infrastructure agreement between the Ipswich City Council and the proponent.
+- (1) Sites within the Riverside Precinct are to be connected to development infrastructure services in accordance with the Bremer Business Park infrastructure Strategy, prior to the commencement of their use. - (2) Open space within the Riverside Precinct is to be embellished with: - (I) A path system which follows the Bremer River and the Internal drainage corridor to link with a path system provided as part of the development of the Highway Precinct; - (II) Passive recreation facilities including pionic and bar-be-que facilities, walking paths to places of interest, viewing platforms to access views of the Bremer River and places beyond; - (iii) Active recreation facilities including a fitness trail associated with the walking path and possibly an equestrian trail if related to a use of a site in the precinct and if able to be provided separate from the pedestrian and fitness trail (for safety). - (3) Infrastructure in the Riverside Precinct is to be provided in accordance with an infrastructure agreement between the ipswich City Council and the proponent.

-BREMER BUSINESS PARK - DESIGN INTENT GUIDELINES Precinct Guidelines SEPTEMBER 2002 containing only low key development that is screened from the Bremer River and residential development on the north bank.
+BREMER BUSINESS PARK - Design intent guidelines Precinct Guidelines containing only low key development that is screened from the Bremer River and residential development That land within this precinct reflect a character that is land extensive and low building intensive, Intent: